 The Grass is Always Greener

-Most graywater systems are designed to disperse water to discrete areas in the landscape — a fruit-tree basin, a bed of wildflowers.
-But if you have more lawn than garden or orchard, you still can put your graywater to use and whittle down your water bills.
+Most greywater systems are designed to disperse water to discrete areas in the landscape — a fruit-tree basin, a bed of wildflowers.
+But if you have more lawn than garden or orchard, you still can put your greywater to use and whittle down your water bills.
 Subsurface drip irrigation systems are at least 30 percent more efficient than watering lawns with sprinkler systems.
-The ReWater System out of Chula Vista, Calif., for example, routes graywater from drains to a small tank or “drum” equipped with a pump that sends the graywater to a sand-filled filter.
+The ReWater System out of Chula Vista, Calif., for example, routes greywater from drains to a small tank or “drum” equipped with a pump that sends the greywater to a sand-filled filter.
 The filter snags line-clogging debris and sends the water to irrigation lines buried 9 inches below the lawn’s surface.
 At this depth, the benefits of microbial activity are maximized while the risks of ponding and runoff are minimized.
 In colder climes, this depth also prevents lines from freezing in winter.

 Costs & Savings

 Branched drain-to-mulch basins are the most affordable option beyond the ultra-basic landscape-direct method.
-Drain-to-mulch basins provide automated distribution of graywater to plants without the need for the filtration, surge tanks or pumps that other systems use.
+Drain-to-mulch basins provide automated distribution of greywater to plants without the need for the filtration, surge tanks or pumps that other systems use.
 These systems can be built by a homeowner for a few hundred dollars in off-the-shelf components.

-Graywater systems can be considered a long-term investment in the future, when both water and energy prices are certain to rise.
+Greywater systems can be considered a long-term investment in the future, when both water and energy prices are certain to rise.
 Upfront costs for legally permitted systems hinge on the complexity of the system installed.
-The cost of Hale and Hall’s graywater greenhouse and composting toilet system in Minnesota is similar to a conventional septic system, but, Hale says, instead of a “bump in the ground,” they have a productive growing space.
+The cost of Hale and Hall’s greywater greenhouse and composting toilet system in Minnesota is similar to a conventional septic system, but, Hale says, instead of a “bump in the ground,” they have a productive growing space.
 NutriCycle Systems’ box trough costs $5,000, while ReWater’s subsurface drip irrigation system carries a $2,000 to $3,000 price tag.

-Steve Bilson of ReWater Systems says at least half of his system’s cost can be recouped in sewage-fee savings over the 20-year life of the graywater system.
+Steve Bilson of ReWater Systems says at least half of his system’s cost can be recouped in sewage-fee savings over the 20-year life of the greywater system.
 And this, he says, doesn’t even factor in savings from reduced use of municipal water for landscape irrigation.

-When used in concert with a septic system, graywater systems can significantly extend the life of the leachfield and reduce the need for frequent sewage pumping.
+When used in concert with a septic system, greywater systems can significantly extend the life of the leachfield and reduce the need for frequent sewage pumping.
 “Replacing a leachfield that’s become clogged with organic matter can total thousands of dollars,” Bilson says.
-“By using a graywater system, you remove about 15 percent of the solids — like sloughed-off skin cells and fine particles of clothing — increasing the life of your leachfield system significantly.”
+“By using a greywater system, you remove about 15 percent of the solids — like sloughed-off skin cells and fine particles of clothing — increasing the life of your leachfield system significantly.”

-If you compost your food scraps, don’t use a garbage disposal and avoid chlorine and other harsh chemicals, you can safely reuse all your graywater.
+If you compost your food scraps, don’t use a garbage disposal and avoid chlorine and other harsh chemicals, you can safely reuse all your greywater.
 Remote risks of disease transmission can be minimized by using a system that keeps the wastewater below the soil surface.

 Rules & Regulations

-Arizona, New Mexico and California have rules governing residential graywater systems, and Bilson says his company has met little resistance installing systems in two other states, Nevada and Utah.
-“Most states have some sort of graywater code on the books,” he says.
+Arizona, New Mexico and California have rules governing residential greywater systems, and Bilson says his company has met little resistance installing systems in two other states, Nevada and Utah.
+“Most states have some sort of greywater code on the books,” he says.
 “In the case of Nevada, it’s just one short paragraph, so officials don’t have much to go on, except to permit a system as experimental.
 California has the most comprehensive rules, with a 14-page code.”

 Bilson recommends that clients outside of California show how their system meets California’s strict compliance code to satisfy their local officials. “[The permit agents] usually are very impressed that you’ve done your homework and are very likely to permit a system that meets the restrictive guidelines of the California code.”

-Should You Go Gray?
+Should You Go Grey?

-If you’re considering a graywater system as a step toward a “greener,” more ecofriendly home, you also should weigh the environmental costs of the materials — pumps, valves, fittings, filters and electricity — versus the environmental savings of conserving water.
-Systems that use lots of materials and electricity may more negatively impact the environment than just sending graywater down the drain.
+If you’re considering a greywater system as a step toward a “greener,” more ecofriendly home, you also should weigh the environmental costs of the materials — pumps, valves, fittings, filters and electricity — versus the environmental savings of conserving water.
+Systems that use lots of materials and electricity may more negatively impact the environment than just sending greywater down the drain.
 Users should keep an eye on both the ecological and economic balance sheets when selecting a system.

-Mother Earth News Contributing Editor Claire Anderson reports on sustainable household systems across the United States.
+MOTHER EARTH NEWS Contributing Editor Claire Anderson reports on sustainable household systems across the United States.

-Quenching their fruit trees’ thirst with rainwater and graywater during the winter in Tucson, Ariz., was no problem for brothers Brad and Rodd Lancaster.
+Quenching their fruit trees’ thirst with rainwater and greywater during the winter in Tucson, Ariz., was no problem for brothers Brad and Rodd Lancaster.
 But once the dry and dusty days of summer rolled around, water from the weather and washer wasn’t enough, and the brothers were forced to tap into the municipal “trough.”

 “We just didn’t do laundry often enough to keep the trees thriving in dry times,” Brad says.
-“Then it dawned on us that many of our neighbors did not have washing machines, and they were spending a fair amount of time bicycling or driving to a distant laundromat where all the graywater from their washes went wastefully down the sewer.”
+“Then it dawned on us that many of our neighbors did not have washing machines, and they were spending a fair amount of time bicycling or driving to a distant laundromat where all the greywater from their washes went wastefully down the sewer.”

 The brothers first approached their more environmentally minded neighbors with this deal: For the same price the commercial laundromat charged, neighbors could wash their clothes in the Lancasters’ washer and be spared the hassle of trucking their clothes across town.
-Along with clean clothes, users also could have their pick of the fruits produced from their graywater’s labor — oranges, figs and peaches from the brothers’ yard.
+Along with clean clothes, users also could have their pick of the fruits produced from their greywater’s labor — oranges, figs and peaches from the brothers’ yard.

 Initially, a few neighbors tried the plan; now, seven households use the backyard laundromat.
 The brothers funnel profits into system maintenance and improvements: Their plans include increasing their roof-water harvesting to provide more rainwater — rather than tap water — for wash water, and their photovoltaic (solar-electric) system has recently been updated to power the machine.